ratwolfzero/hopalong_python/README.md

     except Exception as e:
         print(f'An error occurred: {e}')

+## Usage

-## User Input
+### Input Parameters

-The program prompts the user for the following parameters:
+Upon running the program, you'll be prompted to enter the following parameters:

 - a (float or integer): Parameter 'a' of the Hopalong equation.
 - b (float or integer): Parameter 'b' of the Hopalong equation.